 A job is a collection of tasks and responsibilities that an employee is responsible to conduct.
-A task is a typically defined as a unit of work, that is, a set of activities needed to produce some result, e.g., vacuuming a carpet, writing a memo, sorting the mail, etc. Complex positions in the organization may include a large number of tasks, which are sometimes referred to as functions.
+A task is a typically defined as a unit of work, that is, a set of activities needed to produce some result, e.g., vacuuming a carpet, writing a memo, sorting the mail, etc. Complex positions in the organization may include numerous tasks, which are sometimes referred to as functions.
 Job descriptions are lists of the general tasks, or functions, and responsibilities of a position.
 Typically, job descriptions are used especially for advertising to fill an open position, determining compensation and as a basis for performance reviews.

-Examples of Job Descriptions:
+Examples of Job Descriptions

-Consists of jobs regarding to making, classifying, and filing primarily verbal records.
+Consists of jobs regarding making, classifying, and filing primarily verbal records.
 Includes activities, for example transmitting and receiving data by machines equipped with a typewriter-like keyboard, cold type typesetting, word processing, and operating machines to duplicate records, correspondence, and reports, to emboss data on metal or plastic plates for addressing and similar identification purposes, to sort, fold, insert, seal, address, and stamp mail, and to open envelopes.

-Jobs In Education includes the administration of federal, state, and private programs for which a background in education is required.
+Includes the administration of federal, state, and private programs for which a background in education is required.
 Includes aides who assist classroom teachers by instructing sections of classes, coaching individual pupils, and grading papers, but excludes aides where educational preparation is not specific and tasks of jobs include various clerical or service tasks.

-Computing and Account Recording Jobs consist of keeping and verifying records of business and financial transactions, receiving and disbursing money in banks and other establishments, operating data processing and peripheral equipment, computing and verifying amounts due for goods and services, preparing payrolls, timekeeping records, and duty rosters, combining data and performing computations to create statistical records, and computing costs of production in relation to other factors to determine profit and loss.
+Consist of keeping and verifying records of business and financial transactions, receiving and disbursing money in banks and other establishments, operating data processing and peripheral equipment, computing and verifying amounts due for goods and services, preparing payrolls, timekeeping records, and duty rosters, combining data and performing computations to create statistical records, and computing costs of production relating to other factors to determine profit and loss.

 Health Care Careers